0xJepsen/0xjepsen/README.md

 ## Research

 ### [Constant Function Market Makers](https://github.com/0xJepsen/CFMMs/blob/master/Jepsen_Darpa_Fall2022.pdf)
 **Abstract**: In Decentralized Finance (DeFi), the CFMM acts as a trusted escrow that automatically makes the market with its contained reserves.
 Trades are facilitated against the reserves of assets held in a CFMMs.
 Any actor can add or remove liquidity to the reserves at any moment to participate in making the market.
-Actors are incentivized to add liquidity to the reserves because they earn swap fees denoted by γ ∈ (0, 1].
-The available actions to interact with a CFMM are determined by its convex trading function φ.
-Formally, a CFMM is an n-asset pool Rn +, and a trading function φ such that φ : Rn+ → R. Given any R, the value φ(R) = k is called the invariant.
+Actors are incentivized to add liquidity to the reserves because they earn swap fees denoted by $\gamma \in (0,1]$.
+The available actions to interact with a CFMM are determined by its convex trading function $\varphi$.
+Formally, a CFMM is an $n$-asset pool $\mathbb{R}_n^+$, and a trading function $\varphi$ such that $\varphi: \mathbb{R}_n^+ → \mathbb{R}$.
+Given any R, the value $\varphi(R) = k$ is called the invariant.
 For example, suppose we have a collection of n assets (e.g., tokens) that can be exchanged for another.
 The reserves of n assets R ∈ Rn+ is called an n-asset liquidity pool where for every i ∈ {1, . . . , n}, the quantity Ri represents the quantity of asset i in the pool.
 Reserves change when trades are executed.

 ### 🏦 [Replicating Portfolios: Constructing Permissionless Derivatives](https://arxiv.org/abs/2205.09890)